cotes2020/jekyll-theme-chirpy/_posts/2022-04-16-real-reason-nothing-travels-faster-than-light.md

 ## Conclusion (instantaneously inertial frames)

 There is some unfinished business in our argument.
 The argument primarily stands on the invariance of $$ds^2$$, derived from the invariance of the speed of light in _inertial_ frames.
-The body we are tracking may very well be moving non-uniformly, which begs the question of why the sign of $$ds^2$$ for its trajectory must be the same in an inertial reference frame, and its own not-necessarily-inertial frame.
+The body we are tracking may very well be moving non-uniformly, which begs the question of why the sign of $$ds^2$$ for its world line must be the same in an inertial reference frame, and its own not-necessarily-inertial frame.

 This is where the idea of instantaneously inertial frames comes in.
 If we 'split' the non-uniform motion of a body into infinitesimal steps, the motion along each step behaves just like uniform motion.